 This calculator (Hebrew) can be used to calculate students’ admissions prospects.

-Candidates who already earned a bachelor’s degree in design-related studies can apply for direct admission to the master’s program (year 5).
+Candidates who have already earned a B.Sc. degree with excellence in Architectural Sciences or Architectural Design can apply for direct admission to the master’s program (year 5).
 Enrollment may be stipulated on completing up to 40 credits of required courses that were not included in their bachelor’s degree.
 If a student is missing more than 40 credits, they will not be considered for direct admission to the master’s program.

 To apply, click here (Hebrew).